I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 The Basque people live in a small area straddling the border between France and Spain in the West.
 Armenia is a former Soviet republic nestled between Turkey and Azerbaijan.
-Almost 4,000 kilometres separates the two locales yet their unique languages share some commonalities.
+Almost 4,000 kilometres separate the two locales, yet their unique languages share some commonalities.
 Why?

 Most languages share common roots with other languages, but how language started in the first place baffles the experts.
 It’s said that language as we understand it first showed up among our homo sapiens ancestors between 30,000 and 100,000 years ago.
-That wide time gap suggests the lack of precision with which the spoken word evolution is understood.
+That wide time gap suggests the lack of precision with which the evolution of the spoken word is understood.

 A Language Isolate

-Basque country is surrounded by speakers of Romance languages, French and Spanish, yet Basque resembles the speech of neither of its neighbours.
+The Basque country is surrounded by speakers of romance languages, French and Spanish, yet Basque resembles the speech of neither of its neighbours.
 Linguists call this a “language isolate,” one that has no known relatives anywhere in the world.

 Ethnologue, a world languages resource, lists 75 language isolates.
 Some are extinct or about to go extinct, and usually, those that are still surviving are in remote areas such as Papua-New Guinea or Amazonia.